project-chip/connectedhomeip/docs/testing/python.md

     -   Example:
         `--storage-path admin_storage.json --commissioning-method on-network --discriminator 1234 --passcode 20202021 --trace-to json:${TRACE_TEST_JSON}.json --trace-to perfetto:${TRACE_TEST_PERFETTO}.perfetto`

+-   `test-runner-run/<run_identifier>/script-start-delay`: Specifies the number
+    of seconds to wait before starting the test script.
+By default, the delay is 0 seconds.

+    -   Example: `10`

 This structured format ensures that all necessary configurations are clearly defined and easily understood, allowing for consistent and reliable test execution.